 If the dropshipper has minimum order requirements or fees, you should make sure that they will still hold onto your product.
 This is a very popular way of doing business.

-Reach out to Suppliers and Get References
+Reach out to Drop shippers and Get References

 Once you identify some solid candidates to be your dropshipping suppliers, you should reach out to them.